jpmallette/appleStoreScraper/README.md

 Before extracting, I strongly recommand to first change the setwd in mainFonction.R with the path where you have downloaded the repo.
 Afterward, execute the mainFonction.R files

 * setwd("/Users/jpmallette/Downloads/appleStoreScraper-master/")
-* source("mainFonction.R") or execute the mainFonction.R script
+* source("mainFonctions.R") or execute the mainFonction.R script

 STEP 2 : SCRAPE THE TOPAPPCHARTS WEBSITE with the topAppChartsScraper.R file.